Bills rally to beat Colts 27-24 in Matt Ryan's Indy debut - WHIZ News

 Buffalo won its ninth straight preseason outing, which ranks as the NFL’s second-longest active streak behind the Baltimore Ravens who have won a league-record 21 in a row.

-With Von Miller and the rest of the Bills’ starting defense watching from the sideline, Ryan finished 6 of 10 for 58 yards, with two incompletions occurring on fourth-down attempts.
-On the bright side, Ryan didn’t commit a turnover during a first half in which the teams combined for six overall.

-Ryan’s backup, Nick Foles threw an interception and lost a fumble, which was returned 69 yards for a touchdown by Bills rookie linebacker Terrel Bernard.
+Coach Sean McDermott took the good — the come-from-behind win — with the bad in an outing Buffalo committed five turnovers, including four in the first half.

+“It was good to see us come together a little bit as a team and play better complementary football in the second half,” McDermott said.
+“Obviously, the turnovers and penalties in the first half can’t happen.”

-With Buffalo also resting Josh Allen and its entire starting offense, Case Keenum struggled in throwing two interceptions and losing a fumble.
-Receiver Jake Kumerow also lost a fumble.
+With Buffalo also resting Josh Allen and its starting offense, the struggles fell on backup Case Keenum, who threw two interceptions and lost a fumble.

 Keenum’s performance was a disappointment for a player the Bills are counting on to be Allen’s backup after acquiring the 10-year veteran in a trade with Cleveland.
 He finished 11 of 18 for 86 yards with his second interception coming one play after Bills safety Jaquan Johnson picked off Foles to give Buffalo the ball at the Colts 15.

+“To go out and do that, that was uncharacteristic of me.
+I take full responsibility for all of those,” Keenum said.
+“Any time we don’t score a touchdown when we have the ball in our hands, it makes me mad.
+So there’s a lot of stuff I need to get better at.

-Under Keenum, the Bills managed just 119 net yards offense and five first downs in the first half.
+Under Keenum, the Bills managed just 119 net yards offense and five first downs in the first half, with Buffalo’s only score coming on rookie linebacker Terrel Bernard returning Nick Foles’ fumble 69 yards for a touchdown.

-Foles, an offseason free-agent addition, finished 7 of 11 for 72 yards, including a 15-yard touchdown pass to an uncovered running back Ty’Son Williams.
+Foles, who also threw an interception, finished 7 of 11 for 72 yards, including a 15-yard touchdown pass to an uncovered running back Ty’Son Williams.

-Ryan’s best completion came on the opening play of Indianapolis’ third drive, when he stepped up in the pocket, avoided a defender, and hit Michael Pittman on a crossing pattern for a 17-yard gain.

-The drive ended seven plays later when Bills rookie cornerback Christian Benford got his hand on the ball to break up a pass intended for Pittman on fourth-and-4 at Buffalo’s 43.

 Sam Ehlinger, the Colts’ sixth-round pick out of Texas last year, finished 10 of 11 for 88 yards with touchdown passes to tight ends Jelani Woods and Michael Jacobson.